Moment2Moment Reaktion #1 (featuring Maya Hartglass)

 Composition Clients

-The following songs, in diverse styles, were all written and recorded for churches from Queens, NY (The Church Before The Seat of Christ and The Church of New Hymn), using their original lyrics.
-Each song is pieced together in a streamlined process that often includes the remote recording of vocals in addition to MIDI programming, live instruments and vocals recorded in Barry’s home studio.
-New projects are added often.
-Scroll down to hear the most recent songs.
+The following 26 songs, in diverse styles, were all written and recorded for churches from Queens, NY (The Church Before The Seat of Christ and The Church of New Hymn), using their original lyrics.
+Each song was pieced together in a streamlined process that often included the remote recording of vocals in addition to MIDI programming, live instruments and vocals recorded in Barry’s home studio.
 1. I've Finally Beheld God (featuring Donna Cori Gibson) [audio mp3="http://barryhartglass.com/wp-content/uploads/2018/09/Ive-Finally-Beheld-God-FINAL.mp3"][/audio] 2.
 God Silently Provides For Everyone (featuring Donna Cori Gibson) [audio mp3="http://barryhartglass.com/wp-content/uploads/2018/02/God-Silently-Provides-for-Everyone-FINAL3.mp3"][/audio] 3.
 A Lament for a Tragic World (featuring Victoria Faiella) [audio mp3="http://barryhartglass.com/wp-content/uploads/2018/09/A-Lament-for-a-Tragic-World-FINAL-2.mp3"][/audio] 4.
-God Paid All the Price to Save Mankind (featuring Billy Ayres) [audio mp3="http://barryhartglass.com/wp-content/uploads/2018/09/God-Paid-All-the-Price-to-Save-Mankind-FINAL2.mp3"][/audio] …
+God Paid All the Price to Save Mankind (featuring Billy Ayres) [audio mp3="http://barryhartglass.com/wp-content/uploads/2018/09/God-Paid-All-the-Price-to-Save-Mankind-FINAL2.mp3"][/audio] 5.
+Repentance (featuring Billy Ayres) [audio mp3="http://barryhartglass.com/wp-content/uploads/2018/09/Repentance-FINAL.mp3"][/audio] 6.
+Counting God's Grace Makes My Tears Flow (featuring…

 Read More